 Winter tyres: Winter tyres are currently not compulsory in Spain.
 Depending on the season and region, these might be useful anyways.
 Snow chains may be used on completely snow-covered roads, with a maximum speed of 50 km/h.

 Talking on the phone while driving: Drivers may only use their mobile phone when driving with a fully hands-free device.
 Wearing headphones or earphones is prohibited.
-The fine for violations starts at 500 euros.
+The fine for violations starts at 200 euros.

 Marking of protruding loads: Loads protruding to the rear (max.
 10%) must be marked with at least one red and white hatched warning sign (50 cm x 50 cm).
 This also applies to bicycle carriers, even if they are not loaded.
 If the load extends over the entire width of the vehicle, two warning signs are required on the right and left.

-Camping outside of campsites or official pitches: Overnight stays with the camper outside of camping sites or pitches are only permitted in certain cases.
+Camping outside of campsites or official pitches: Overnight stays with the camper outside of campsites or pitches are only permitted in certain cases.
 It is generally not allowed in residential areas, near a campsite and on the beach.
 It is permitted to park on streets or parking lots for a maximum of three nights, provided that the respective municipality expressly signs this up.
 Even on private property, camping is - logically - only allowed with the permission of the owner and for a maximum of three nights.

 Parking in towns and cities: The colored markings at the edge of the road reveal whether or not you are allowed to park in urban areas in Spain: